dzuk-mutant/blockchain/info/faq.md

 ### Can't you just let users block each other?

-Because it doesn't give anyone a guarantee of safety.
+No, because it doesn't give anyone a guarantee of safety.

 I would argue that a positive community environment is one where someone doesn't have to be concerned or worried about abuse or oppressive ideologies aimed at them, that isn't a place where someone has to react as an individual against individual cases of abuse. **Proactive rather than reactive, community-based rather than individual-based.**